mendelt/secure-programming-rust/presentation.md

 ![h:6cm](img/logo-tandemdrive.jpg)

 ---
-- # This talk
+# This talk
-  * What is Secure Programming?
+* Introduce Secure Programming?
 * Show a little bit of Rust
-  * Figure out some of the 'patterns'
+* What 'Patterns' can we re-use in other languages?

 ---
 # So what is secure programming?